codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do I look like?
-A JOKE MACHINE!?
+What did the sea say to the sand?
+"We have to stop meeting like this."

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+On which computer hardware device is the BIOS chip located?
- 1. C++
+ 1. Hard Disk Drive
- 2. C#
+ 2. Central Processing Unit
- 3. ECMAScript
+ 3. Graphics Processing Unit
- 4. Assembly
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  C++
+  Motherboard
 </details>